 Step Eight: Build High-Converting Landing Pages

 Conversion rate optimization is one aspect of digital marketing that most bloggers haven’t fully embraced yet.
 Sure, a lot of people want to attract more traffic from Google, but they lack a strategy to convert that traffic, once it arrives.
-When you start attracting that traffic its the perfect opportunity to use it to help your email marketing campaigns, and to encourage other call to actions.
+When you start attracting that traffic its the perfect opportunity to use it to help your email marketing campaigns and to encourage other calls to action.

 Without conversion optimization, all of your research efforts, writing, optimization, link building and constant tracking of your search performance are wasted.